“A good marriage isn’t something you find, it’s something you make…and you have to keep on making it.”- Gary Thomas

 “I’m so mad all the time and I cannot stand it.”

-At Rekindle, Nicole uses Emotion Focused Couples Therapy (EFT).
+At Rekindle, we use Emotion Focused Couples Therapy (EFT).
 EFT is a therapeutic theory with proven, lasting results.
 EFT focuses on the negative cycle that couples tend to get stuck in.
-By looking at what is happening at the root of the problem, Nicole helps the couple find a way to heal the problem so it won’t come back.
+By looking at what is happening at the root of the problem, We help the couple find a way to heal the problem so it won’t come back.
 In addition, the new skills learned help couples solve future problems together.

 This cycle or “dance” that the couple finds themselves in at home tends to lead to one person wanting to stay and work out the problem, and one person feeling as though they have had enough and wanting to walk away before things get worse.